TotenDev/Cloud-Pipe/README.md

 # CloudPipe

-Simple Buffer that automatically upload it data to S3 on chunks.
+Simple Buffer that automatically upload it data to S3.

 ## About